Clean Green Certified® FAQs

 Be certain to ask any certification program: who does their lab testing, are they affiliated in any way with the lab and are they a federally licensed agricultural lab.

-The use of the real, federally licensed agricultural laboratories is just another example of the Clean Green Certified Program’s higher standards, and greater understanding of the legal and regulatory issues surrounding cannabis and certification programs.
+The use of the real, federally licensed agricultural laboratories is just another example of the Clean Green Certified Program’s higher standards, and greater understanding of the legal and regulatory issues surrounding cannabis and certification. programs.

 The Clean Green processor/handler certification is for outlets or dispensaries that sell cannabis and/or cannabis products to consumers and for any business that processes cannabis into derivative products (edibles, oils, tintures, etc.).
 In some cases (ex. a dispensary that grows some of its own medicine or an edibles company that grows cannabis that is used in their certified baked goods), businesses will need both a processor/handler and a crop producer certification.

-Once the application is completed, a processor/handler or crop inspection is scheduled.
+Once the application is completed, a processor/handler or crop inspection may be scheduled.
 During the inspection it is confirmed that the methods stated in the applications are in fact the methods being used on-site.
 There is a thorough review of the record keeping system of your Clean Green Certified operation.
-The inspection will involve mock recall and trace-back exercises that will prove the facility’s ability to keep track of Clean Green Certified cannabis and protect it from contamination.
+The inspection will involve mock recall and trace-back exercises that will show the facility’s ability to keep track of Clean Green Certified cannabis and protect it from contamination.
 The certified and licensed member will also receive a unique certification number, and digital Clean Green Certified “verified” logo that will be displayed on their custom page directory.
 The certification is valid for one year from the date your certificate was issued.

 Products, services, and equipment licensed to carry the Clean Green Certified logo have been reviewed by our staff and have been found to contribute to the sustainability of cannabis farming.